jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `lol_dba` - small package of rake tasks that scan your application models and displays a list of columns that probably should be indexed
   > * `rails-perftest` - Performance testing a Ruby on Rails application.
   > * `ruby-prof` - It can help you track down methods that are either slow, allocate a large number of objects or allocate objects with high memory usage
+  > * `bullet` - The Bullet gem is designed to help you increase your application's performance by reducing the number of queries it makes.

 ## 2) Server, Database, Architect
   > * `apartment` - Apartment provides tools to help you deal with multiple tenants in your Rails application